Quantum machine learning using atom-in-molecule-based fragments selected on-the-fly: Results

-When exploring chemical space one invariably faces the problem of severe selection bias due to the unfathomably large scale resulting from all the possible combinations of atom types and coordinates.
-In order to rule out the possibility of above results being coincidental, we have investigated the AML performance for eleven thousand diverse organic query molecules made up of nine heavy atoms.
-All query molecules were drawn at random from the QM9 dataset~\cite{gdb17,gdb9_data} consisting of coordinates and electronic properties of 134k organic molecules calculated at the hybrid DFT level of theory.
-While QM9 certainly constitutes by no means a comprehensive subset of chemical space~\cite{CCS,anatole-ijqc2013}, it is representative for substantial branches of chemistry.
-Furthermore, conclusions regarding AML are drawn without loss of generality: Any other molecular data set could have been chosen just as well.
+For an efficient AML implementation, we make use of an analytical two and three-body interatomic potential based representation of atoms in molecules (See Method section for details).
+For training data and query validation we have used popular standard quantum chemistry protocols (see also Method section).
+For selection, a sub-graph matching procedure iterates over all non-hydrogen atoms, identifies the relevant amons, and sorts them by size ($N_I$).
+This is exemplified for the organic query molecule furanylyl-propanol (C$_7$H$_{10}$O$_2$) in Fig.~\ref{sfig:algo}, illustrating how the amon selection algorithm dials in all the relevant local chemical environments of each atom.

-After amon selection and subsequent training, out-of-sample prediction errors of atomization energies decrease systematically with number and size of amons (See Figure~\ref{fig:gdb9}A), and reach 1.6 kcal/mol for amons with up to seven heavy atoms.
-Corresponding standard deviations tend to be independent of training set size.
-Note that such training set sizes are two to three orders of magnitude smaller than for conventional neural network or kernel ridge regression models which rely on random sampling and which do not scale~\cite{DTNN2017,googlePaper2017}.
-Examining molecules one by one, we find that largest deviations correspond to molecules containing highly strained fragments, example shown in Figure~\ref{fig:gdb9}A. In order to properly account for strained query molecules, the training set would require inclusion of amons with similarly strained local motifs.
+\paragraph{\textbf{The dictionary of organic molecules}} When exploring chemical space one invariably faces the problem of severe selection bias due to the unfathomably large scale resulting from all the possible combinations of atom types and coordinates.
+In order to rule out the possibility of AML results being coincidental, we have investigated the predictive performance for eleven thousand diverse organic query molecules made up of nine heavy atoms.
+All query molecules were drawn at random from the QM9 dataset~\cite{gdb9_data} consisting of coordinates and electronic properties of 134k organic molecules from the GDB data set~\cite{gdb17}.
+While GDB constitutes by no means a comprehensive subset of chemical space, it was designed to represent important branches of chemistry~\cite{gdb17}.
+Furthermore, results of AML are obtained without loss of generality: Any other molecular data set could have been chosen just as well.
+After selecting relaxed amons and subsequent training, out-of-sample prediction errors of atomization energies decrease systematically with number and size of amons (See Fig.~\ref{fig:gdb9}A), and nearly reach chemical accuracy ($\sim$1 kcal/mol) for average training set sizes of $\sim$50 amons with no more than seven heavy atoms.
+Corresponding standard deviations of predicted energies also decrease systematically.
+By comparison, tens of thousands, and at best thousands, of training molecules are typically needed to reach similar prediction errors using other state of the art ML models trained on randomly selected molecules~\cite{DTNN2017,googlePaper2017,FCHL}.
+Examining molecules one by one, we find that largest deviations correspond to molecules containing highly strained fragments, example shown as inset in Fig.~\ref{fig:gdb9}A. In order to properly account for strained query molecules, amons with similarly strained local motifs would be required.